 An April 2015 study released by the American Enterprise Institute reported that hostile Iranian cyber activity had increased significantly since the beginning of 2014 and could threaten U.S. critical infrastructure.
-The Islamic Revolutionary Guard Corps and Sharif University of Technology are two Iranian institutions that investigators have linked to efforts to infiltrate U.S. computer networks.
-104
+The Islamic Revolutionary Guard Corps and Sharif University of Technology are two Iranian institutions that investigators have linked to efforts to infiltrate U.S. computer networks.144

-Iran allegedly has used cyber weapons to engage in economic warfare, most notably the sophisticated and debilitating "[distributed] denial-of-service (DDoS) attacks against a number of U.S. financial institutions, including the Bank of America, JPMorgan Chase, and Citigroup."105 In February 2014, Iran launched a crippling cyberattack against the Sands Casino in Las Vegas, owned by Sheldon Adelson, a leading supporter of Israel and critic of the Iranian regime.106 In 2012, Tehran was suspected of launching both the "Shamoon" virus attack on Saudi Aramco, the world's largest oil-producing company-an attack that destroyed approximately 30,000 computersand an attack on Qatari natural gas company Rasgas's computer networks.107
+Iran allegedly has used cyber weapons to engage in economic warfare, most notably the sophisticated and debilitating "[distributed] denial-of-service (DDoS) attacks against a number of U.S. financial institutions, including the Bank of America, JPMorgan Chase, and Citigroup."
+145 In February 2014, Iran launched a crippling cyberattack against the Sands Casino in Las Vegas, owned by Sheldon Adelson, a leading supporter of Israel and critic of the Iranian regime.
+146 In 2012, Tehran was suspected of launching both the Shamoon virus attack on Saudi Aramco, the world's largest oil-producing company-an attack that destroyed approximately 30,000 computers-and an attack on Qatari natural gas company Rasgas's computer networks.
+147

 Israel has been a major target of Iranian cyberattacks.
-Iranian hackers launched denial-of-service attacks against the infrastructure of the Israel Defense Forces in 2014.
+In 2014, Iranian hackers launched denial-of-service attacks against the infrastructure of the Israel Defense Forces.
 On April 24, 2020, an Iranian cyberattack targeted the command and control center of Israel's Water Authority, disrupting operations of Israeli water and sewage facilities.
-According to an Israeli cyber expert, the operation was "a first-of-its-kind attack and they were not far from inflicting human casualties."
-Israel retaliated with a May 9, 2020, cyberattack that disrupted operations at one of Iran's most important port facilities, the Shahid Rajaee terminal in Bandar Abbas.
-109
+According to an Israeli cyber expert, the operation was "a first-of-its-kind attack and they were not far from inflicting human casualties."148 Israel retaliated with a May 9, 2020, cyberattack that disrupted operations at one of Iran's most important port facilities, the Shahid Rajaee terminal in Bandar Abbas.
+149 In September 2020, according to the Israeli cybsersecurity company Clearsky, a hacker group linked to Iran targeted "many prominent Israeli organizations."
+The group, named MuddyWater, used malware disguised as ransomware that would encrypt files and demand payment but not allow the files to be accessed.150

-U.S. officials warned of a surge of sophisticated computer espionage by Iran in the fall of 2015 that would include a series of cyberattacks against State Department officials.
-110 In March 2016, the Justice Department indicted seven Iranian hackers for penetrating the computer system that controlled a dam in the State of New York.
-111 In April 2020, Iran-linked hackers targeted staff at the World Health Organization and the U.S. pharmaceutical company Gilead Sciences Inc., a leader in developing a treatment for the COVID-19 virus.
-112
+In the fall of 2015, U.S. officials warned of a surge of sophisticated Iranian computer espionage that would include a series of cyberattacks against State Department officials.151 In March 2016, the Justice Department indicted seven Iranian hackers for penetrating the computer system that controlled a dam in the State of New York.
+152 In April 2020, Iranlinked hackers targeted staff at the World Health Organization and the U.S. pharmaceutical company Gilead Sciences Inc., a leader in developing a treatment for the COVID-19 virus.
+153 FBI Director Christopher Wray revealed in a June 1, 2022, speech in Boston that the FBI had thwarted an attempted Iranian government-sponsored cyberattack on Boston Children's Hospital in the summer of 2021, characterizing Iran's action as "one of the most despicable cyberattacks I've ever seen."154

 The growing sophistication of these and other Iranian cyberattacks, together with Iran's willingness to use these weapons, has led various experts to characterize Iran as one of America's most cyber-capable opponents.
+Russia reportedly "has helped Iran become a cyber-power by supplying it with cyber weapons, information, and capabilities.
+In turn, Iran passed its expertise to its terrorist proxy Hizballah."
 Iranian cyber forces have gone so far as to create fake online personas in order to extract information from U.S. officials through such accounts as LinkedIn, YouTube, Facebook, and Twitter.
+156

 Significantly, the FBI sent the following cyber alert to American businesses on May 22, 2018: